Symfonixx/Bussines-Suit/README.md

 php artisan serve
 ```

 Visit `/admin` and sign in with the credentials shown after install.
-Built-in HTML documentation is served at `/docs` when `DOCS_ENABLED=true`.
+Built-in HTML documentation is served at `/docs` when `DOCS_ENABLED=true`; downloadable PDFs are generated into `docs/pdf/`.

 For queued work (marketing emails, WhatsApp campaigns, notifications, exchange-rate fetches):